thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 2. Put the sd card in with the appropriate `elegoo.bin` file... *Reminder: Did I mention to make sure you have the correct version for your board?*
 3. Turn on your printer.
 4. The firmware will install.
-5. if a screen appears asking to set the EEPROM click the checkmark.
+5. if a screen appears asking to set the EEPROM, click the checkmark.
 6. Once installed, click on the calibration touchpoints.
 When the touch calibration is complete, it will display a confirmation message.
 You may think it froze but give it a little time.

    Please note: After you click the bottom right calibration point, reboot your machine if it prompts you to click the top left again.
 I have never had to do this more than twice when installing the firmware.
-This may be a unique issue to me becaseu I have had it since I woned the machinne
+This may be a unique issue to me because I have had it since I bought this printer.

-7. If you did reset your EEPROM on Step 5 you are good to go.
-If not proceed to step 8.
+7. If you reset your EEPROM on Step 5, you are good to go.
+If not, proceed to step 8.
 8. Click *SETTINGS ICON -> Configuration -> Advanced Settings -> NEXT ARROW (>) -> Initialize EEPROM*
 9. Click the Check on the confirmation screen
 10. reboot your machine
 11. Click the calibration touchpoints again if they come up